*Public Input Opportunity:

 Housing and Urban Development Agency (HUD)

 The City of Coeur d'Alene’s Community Development Block Grant (CDBG) Entitlement Program receives an average of $300,000.00 each year.
-Please refer to the current year Action Plan for specific information on a specific years funding and how they will be used.
+Please refer to CDBG History page for current and past year planning documents to find specific information on projects and funding.

 Looking for past year planning documents?
 Please refer to the City's CDBG History tab.